amnah/laravel-user/README.md

-laravel-user
+﻿laravel-user
 ============

 Fast and easy user authentication.
 Get up and running so you can focus on your business logic.

 This is not exactly a normal package - you don't really need to install it via composer and then add a service provider.

 Instead, you can just download the zip and extract the files directly into your newly-installed laravel app.